 That’s exactly how Danielle Armstrong,* a mother of two from Chicago, Illinois, went about troubleshooting her low supply issues after her labour and delivery resulted in a C-section, despite her original plan for an at-home water birth.
-“I consulted with an IBCLC [an International Board certified lactation consultant] in the beginning, but most of the things I tried were based on asking around in mom Facebook groups and researching online,” she says.
+“I consulted with an IBCLC [an] in the beginning, but most of the things I tried were based on asking around in mom Facebook groups and researching online,” she says.

 Armstrong experimented with nearly everything: taking fenugreek, drinking 100 ounces of water per day, and waking up in the middle of the night to pump.
 But when nothing increased her supply, she ended up supplementing with a small amount of formula.
 After that, she was able to continue breastfeeding until her baby was 14 months old.

 Armstrong says she put immense pressure on herself to solve her low supply issues on her own, especially because her birth experience, and her first few weeks as a mom, were not at all what she’d envisioned.
 “Breastfeeding felt like something I was supposed to be able to do.
 I think I was clinging to the last ‘natural’ part of being a new mom.”

 Before you buy a bottle of fenugreek and start swallowing handful of capsules daily, it’s important to remember that there’s usually an underlying reason or something causing low milk supply, most of which can be resolved with the right breastfeeding support.